A Relaxed Life in Portugal: The D7 Visa for Passive Income Earners

 The first step is to obtain a Portuguese tax number and open a bank account at a Portuguese bank.
 Once the bank account has been opened, you need to deposit a minimum amount of funds, as set out below:

-• If you are applying on your own in 2024, you need to deposit EUR 9,840 per year, or more; OR
+- If you are applying on your own, you need to deposit EUR 10,440 per year, or more; OR

 STEP 2

 The second step is to secure long-term accommodation in Portugal.
-This includes either buying a property (no minimum amount required on the price), or renting a property for at least 12 months.
+This includes either buying a property (no minimum amount required on the price), or renting a property for at least 12 months (no minimum amount regarding rent).
+It is also possible to present a Term of Responsibility, signed by someone who declares that they will take responsibility for the applicant’s accommodation.

 STEP 3